esphome/esphome-docs/components/climate/bang_bang.rst

 - As soon as the temperature goes above the *upper* target temperature, ``cool_action`` is called to activate cooling.
 - Cooling will continue until the temperature reaches the *lower* target temperature, at which point ``idle_action`` is called to stop cooling.

-A single bang-bang controller may work well for systems that only heat or only cool, as the temperature is essentially guaranteed to always be between the two set points; however, it begins to break down when applied to systems that may both heat *and* cool.
+A single bang-bang controller may work well for systems that only heat or only cool; however, it begins to break down when applied to systems that may both heat *and* cool.
 This is simply because both actions are tied to both set points -- that is, the point at which heating stops *is also the point at which cooling begins*.
-The reverse is also true: the point at which cooling stops *is also the point at which heating begins*.
+The reverse is also
+true: the point at which cooling stops *is also the point at which heating begins*.
 Let's look at an example:

 Consider a system that both heats and cools.
 The ``target_temperature_low`` set point is 20 °C while the ``target_temperature_high`` set point is 22 °C. The sensor reports that the temperature is 19.75 °C, so the controller